ibm-cloud-docs/devsecops/faq.md

 | The incident issues that are created are found during the build. | The incident issues that are created are found during periodic scans of the staging or production environment. |
 | The `summary.json` file is not generated at the end of each CI pipeline run. | The `summary.json` file is not generated at the end of each CI pipeline run. |
 | It includes steps like application artifact creation, artifact signing, and deploy to development cluster.
 This in turn creates inputs for the CD pipeline.  | It runs only scans and checks that are needed for compliance testing. |
-{: caption="Table 1.
-Differences in the CI and CC pipelines" caption-side="bottom"}
+{: caption="Differences in the CI and CC pipelines" caption-side="bottom"}

 ## How can a user customize the pipeline?
 {: #faq-ci-sec-pipeline-customize}